radum/london-bus/README.md

 # London bus live departures App

+DEPRECATED: THE TFL bus API is not working anymore, so the live them won't load the stops.

 ## How to use

 Follow this [link](https://london-bus.firebaseapp.com/) to the app and follow the instructions on screen.